Techniques and tools to help employees everywhere feel engaged, while they’re working from home or in a remote location.

 One way you can help to maintain motivation is to switch to a ROWE virtual work environment.

 ROWE stands for “Results Only Work Environment” and is a HR strategy co-created by Jody Thompson and Cali Ressler.
-This practice is used by companies such as GAP, and has been trialed by organizations such as Best Buy.
-It champions the theory that by delegating work to employees and helping them to take on the responsibility of delivering that work, it removes the need to set, and police, strict working hours.
+This practice is used by companies such as GAP and Best Buy.
+It champions the theory that by delegating work to employees and helping them to take on the responsibility of delivering that work, it removes the need to police strict working hours.
+There's no point being sat at a laptop for the sake of it.

 For ROWE to work, there are five key principles but it is perhaps the first two which are most important in this current climate:

-First, consider your one-to-one relationships.
-Can you implement a daily check-in with your employees?
-If you don’t have the time to do this manually, you could implement a software tool like 15Five which lets employees rank how they’re feeling out of five on a weekly basis.
+Consider your one-to-one relationships: could you implement a daily check-in with your employees?
+If you're unable to schedule catch-ups with everyone software tools like 15Five lets employees rank how they’re feeling out of five on a weekly basis.
+Those ranking poorly can then be prioritized.

-At ScreenCloud we’ve also introduced lots of remote employee engagement activities to help our remote team members to feel connected during the current situation.
+At ScreenCloud we’ve also introduced lots of remote employee engagement activities to help our remote team members to feel connected.
 These are easier to manage as they work on a one-to-many basis and employees can choose the activity that suits them.

 This includes fun, fully-remote, activities such as: